prakhar897/awesome-wordle/README.md

 [Tradle](https://oec.world/en/tradle/) - Guess which US State exports these products!

 [Waffle](https://wafflegame.net/) - Wordle but you have to create words horizontally and vertically.

+[Who Are Ya](https://playfootball.games/who-are-ya/big-5) - Guess the football player from stats.

 [Wordle](https://www.nytimes.com/games/wordle/index.html) - The OG